brunovhk/react-django-blog/README.md

 # 📝 Blog Platform with Authentication and Comments

-This project simulates a functional blog platform with user authentication, CRUD for posts, nested comments, tags, and author posts.
+This project simulates a functional blog platform with user authentication, CRUD for posts, nested comments, tags, and author profiles.
 It is built with **Django + DRF** for the backend and **React + Vite + Material UI** for the frontend.

 > Some advanced protections such as CAPTCHA, email verification, or automatic moderation were intentionally omitted to keep the focus on architecture, code clarity, and modularity.